Phil Spector, famed music producer and murderer, dies at 81

-California (AP) (01/18/21)— Phil Spector, the eccentric and revolutionary music producer who transformed rock music with his “Wall of Sound” method and who later was convicted of murder, has died.
+LOS ANGELES (AP) — Phil Spector, the eccentric and revolutionary music producer who transformed rock music with his “Wall of Sound” method and who later was convicted of murder, has died.
 He was 81.

 California state prison officials said he died Saturday of natural causes at a hospital.